carlosdimatteo/popcorn-books/README.md

 You can also check it out [here](https://popcorn-books-89ff0.web.app/)

-##### PS: The loader is a custom animated GIF, I put quite some time and a lot of heart into it hope u think its cool 😊
+##### PS: The loader is a custom animated GIF, I put quite some time (like 1.5 hrs 😅) and a lot of heart into it hope u think its cool 😊